 - Obtaining medical or psychological treatment;

-- Other necessary and lawful function that cannot be accomplished outside the Prostitution Exclusion Zone.
+- Other necessary and lawful functions that cannot be accomplished outside the Prostitution Exclusion Zone.

 PEZ Probation Violations in Tampa, FL

 If you are suspected to be in violation during business hours, the violation will be confirmed with the probation officers.
 Once confirmed, you will be charged with felony violation of probation and booked in the Orient Road Jail.
 A V.O.P. report will be originated.

 If you are suspected of violating during non-business hours, the officer will generate a V.O.P. report, complete a V.O.P. affidavit and refer it to the assigned district’s probation coordinator.

 The affidavit will be left on the coordinator’s desk, and they will confirm the probation status on the next business day.
 If confirmed, a felony local pick-up will be placed.
 After thirty days and if not arrested, the assigned detective will cancel the local pick-up and secure an arrest warrant.

 Call us today to discuss the case if you believe your probation will be violated for a PEZ violation.

 PEZ Pre-Trial Interventions Violations

 P.T.I. violations are not the same as V.O.P.’s.
 Other than new law violations, the conditions are governed by contract and not by court order.

 If one of the special conditions of your Pre-Trial Intervention Diversion Program (PTI) is PEZ, and law enforcement believes there is a technical violation of the diversion agreement (as opposed to a new criminal offense), the Department of Corrections (D.O.C.) should be notified via a referred report routed to the designated district liaison.

 The D.O.C. supervises diversion cases, and if they are made aware of the violation they will then notify the S.A.O. and ask for direction on whether to leave the defendant in diversion or remand the case back to court for violating the diversion agreement.